tschutter/recipes/r/high_protein_oatmeal.md

 Grease a slow cooker with coconut oil, butter, or an oil spray.

-Blend oats, hemp seeds, and chia seeds in a bowl.
-This prevents the chia seeds from clumping.
+Blend oats, hemp seeds, chia seeds, and cinnamon in a bowl.
+This prevents the chia seeds and cinnamon from clumping.
 Place in the slow cooker.

-Add milk, water, cinnamon, salt, brown sugar, coconut oil, and maple syrup to the slow cooker.
+Add milk, water, salt, brown sugar, coconut oil, and maple syrup to the slow cooker.
 Cover.
 Cook on low for 2 hours, stirring every half hour.

 Add chopped apple to the cooker.
 Cook on low for 2 hours, stirring every 20 minutes.